 PARTNERS AND LINKS

-The Lir, is a new academy for Dramatic Arts at Trinity College Dublin developed with collaboration from the Cathal Ryan Trust and in association with RADA.
-It offers conservatoire-style training for the theatre and related professions with its philosophy of training and courses modelled on RADA.
+Established in 2011, The Lir Academy was developed by the partnership of Trinity College Dublin and the Cathal Ryan Trust and in association with RADA.
+It was born out of a recognised need for an academy of excellence within the island of Ireland and offers conservatoire-style training for the theatre and related professions with its philosophy of training and courses modelled on RADA.

-The training offered by The Lir takes place in an exciting new building designed specifically for the range of courses on offer.
-Situated in the Trinity Technology and Enterprise Campus at Grand Canal Dock close to the new cultural quarter of Dublin, The Lir Academy includes 2 black box performance studios, a dance studio, technical workshop, wardrobe workshop and a range of flexible teaching space to suit the training needs of theatre practitioners.
+The Lir building includes 2 black box performance studios, a dance studio, five rehearsal spaces, technical workshop, woodwork and metal workshop, wardrobe department, design studio, music room, and a range of flexible teaching spaces to suit the training needs of theatre practitioners.

 NEW YORK UNIVERSITY